 Annapurna Circuit Trek in March

-Mountain views however will be generally sharp and temperature will be tolerable throughout except perhaps during the day you will do the pass and there is just about the right number of fellow trekkers along the trails.
-So while March is not the best of the times for Annapurna Circuit, it is definitely one of the good times.
+Mountain views, however, will be generally sharp and temperature will be tolerable throughout except perhaps during the day you will do the pass and there is just about the right number of fellow trekkers along the trails.
+So while March is not the best of the times for experiencing the best of Annapurna Circuit, it is definitely one of the good times.